sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 This lists systems on which Sage builds, but there are a few doctest errors.
 However, most of the functionality of Sage should work.
 If the doctest failures are fixed, these systems will move to the "fully supported" or "expected to work" categories.

 === Linux ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * ARM processors.
 All the issues are numerical, where some computations (in particular of the gamma function) yield results with less numerical precision than expected.
 See [[http://trac.sagemath.org/sage_trac/ticket/10285|Trac #10285]].
  * ppc64: The 64-bit PowerPC port can be followed at [[http://trac.sagemath.org/sage_trac/ticket/11705|Trac #11705]].
 Tested on [[http://build.sagemath.org/sage/buildslaves/silius-1|silius]]

 === FreeBSD ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * Sage now works on FreeBSD 8.3 and 9, with only a few doctest errors.
 One needs to use the system atlas, and a few other scripts, as well as many patches.
 See [[http://www.freebsd.org/cgi/cvsweb.cgi/ports/math/sage/|here for a FreeBSD port]] of Sage, which should include most of this information.
 Older information about the status of the FreeBSD port is archived at [[freebsd|Sage port to FreeBSD]].

 === Microsoft Windows (Cygwin) ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * Microsoft Windows using Cygwin; see [[http://trac.sagemath.org/sage_trac/ticket/13841|the metaticket for this]].
 Sage compiles from source and has only a few doctest failures with only some rebasing issues and one or two unusual prerequisites (currently the mpfr-4 and a few lapack Cygwin packages).
 Some slightly old information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows|sage-windows]] mailing list.

 === OpenSolaris x86 32-bit ===